-The Company determined that the effect of the issuance of the 500,000 June Warrants and August Warrants was to induce the June Purchasers and August Purchasers to exercise warrants previously issued to them in the Offering.
+The Company determined that the effect of the issuance of the 500,000 warrants was to induce the Purchasers to exercise warrants previously issued to them in the Offering.
 As a result, the Company recorded inducement expense of \$1,262,068 during the twelve months ended December 31, 2014.

-September 2014 Public Offering
+September Public Offering